 ** It helps that the game has many examples of this happening.
 A lot of [=NPCs=] will give you items for free, while players have plenty of opportunities to fulfill those words: tipping [=NPCs=], giving away rare Pokémon on Wonder Trade, using O-Powers to help people.
 The game can really bring the best out of people.

-** Some people may think that the AZ story is an AssPull.
-Some may reckon that the lyrics in the credits is a bit too cheesy.
-All will agree, however, that the finale itself is a much needed case of both this and CrowningMomentOfAwesome, that really should have been shown in previous Pokemon games.
+** All can agree that the finale itself is a much needed case of both this and CrowningMomentOfAwesome, that really should have been shown in previous Pokemon games.
 In most previous games, you saving the region from the Villainous Team and becoming the champion are pretty much ignored.
 Only since the 5th Generation do you start to be acknowledged as the hero/champion. [[spoiler: This game takes the respect/recognition UpToEleven; Professor Sycamore holds a parade specifically for you, and invites people to it.
 And people actually attend the parade with the Professor awarding you the Legion d'Honneur, specifically because of your heroism!
 Finally, you get the respect that you really wanted!]]

 * There's a woman in Anistar City who can read your Pokémon's memories of your journey together.
-Sometimes the results can be a bit silly (such as a Pokémon feeling sorry for its trainer using a bicycle) but it's touching when a Pokémon remembers how proud it felt when it evolved, or the impact the journey through Reflection Cave had on it, with all the mirrors within.
+Sometimes the results can be a bit silly (such as a Pokémon feeling sorry for its trainer using a bicycle) or funny (such as [[EldritchAbomination Deoxys]] remembering how it was surprised and ran away with the trainer when [[JokeCharacter Luvdisc]] jumped out) but it's touching when a Pokémon remembers how proud it felt when it evolved, or the impact the journey through Reflection Cave had on it, with all the mirrors within.

 ** There is also another woman who says that she wishes she still has Pokemon when she has children so she can trade with them.
 Also doubles as being a bit of an AudienceSurrogate for the older demographic.